transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 <p class="caption">(\#fig:opr)Aspects of open peer review</p>
 </div>

-Since the aspect of revealed reviewer identities is the only one with substantive variation, we also examine it for each discipline separately (see fig. \@ref(fig:opr-authors)).
+Since the aspect of revealed reviewer identities is the only one that is explicitly allowed by a substantive number of journals (23.4%), we examine it separately for each discipline
+(see fig. \@ref(fig:opr-authors)).
 Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business in the investigated subset of journals, it is not unusual in the